GABA: The Neurotransmitter of Calm & Relaxation

 Probiotic foods such as yogurt, kefir, kimchi, and sauerkraut contain the GABA-producing bacterial strains Lactobacillus brevis and Bifidobacterium dentium.

-If increasing GABA is your goal, minimize your caffeine intake since it inhibits GABA’s ability to bind with its receptors
+If increasing GABA is your goal, minimize caffeine intake since it inhibits GABA’s ability to bind with its receptors

-It has less caffeine and contains the GABA-boosting amino acid l-theanine.
+Or consider switching mainly to tea which has less caffeine and contains the GABA-boosting amino acid l-theanine.

 GABA-Enhancing Supplements